roydegeest/rakwireless-docs/docs/en-us/user-manual/developer-gateways/firmware-burning/README.md

 :::
 1. Download the latest firmware in the [Firmwares](/en-us/user-manual/developer-gateways/firmware-burning/#firmwares) section which is based on the Raspbian OS.

 2. An image writing tool is needed to install the downloaded firmware into the SD Card.
-For this instruction, the open source utility software [balenaEtcher](https://www.balena.io/etcher/) will be used for burning the image file.
+For this instruction, the open source utility software [Etcher](https://www.balena.io/etcher/) will be used for burning the image file.

 3. Insert the SD Card into the SD Card reader and plug it into the Computer.

-4. Open the balenaEtcher Software and select the necessary settings as shown in Figure 1:
+4. Open the Etcher Software and select the necessary settings as shown in Figure 1:
-    * **Select Image Button (Label - 1)**: The Firmware downloaded
+    * **Select Image Button**: Select the image to be burned in the SD Card
-    * **Select Drive Button (Label -2)**: The SD Card where the firmware will be burned
+    * **Select Drive Button**: The SD Card where the firmware will be burned

  <!---
 Feel free to change the description for Select Image and Select Drive buttons -->

 ::: tip 📝 NOTE:
- The SD Card should be automatically detected by the balenaEtcher software in the Select Drive Button (Label -2) in Figure 1.
+ The SD Card should be automatically detected by the Etcher in the Select Drive Button in Figure 1.
 If not, kindly ensure proper connection.
 :::

 <rk-img